lupyuen/lupyuen.github.io/src/lvgl2.md

 Not any more...
 NuttX will auto-boot into an __LVGL Touchscreen App__, without a Serial Cable!

 All we need is a __microSD Card__ for booting NuttX on PinePhone.
-NuttX won't touch the eMMC Storage in PinePhone, so it's perfect for exploring the internals of PinePhone.
+NuttX won't touch the eMMC Storage in PinePhone.

+(Perfect for exploring the internals of PinePhone)

 _What's LVGL?_